ajnafa/PSCI-3300-Political-Research-Methods-SP23/README.md

 University of North Texas.
-The class is taught from a primarily Bayesian perspective using R, [Stan](https://mc-stan.org/), and [`{brms}`](https://github.com/paul-buerkner/brms) and focuses heavily on reproducibility and application rather than math for math’s sake.
+The class is taught from a primarily Bayesian perspective using R, [Stan](https://mc-stan.org/), and [`{brms}`](https://github.com/paul-buerkner/brms) and focuses heavily on reproducibility and application.
 This repository will be updated throughout the Spring 2023 semester with lecture materials for the course.

 To download the current version of the course content, you can execute the following command from a desktop terminal